 Making deliveries to a student during class time should be avoided, as to not disrupt instruction.
-All items should be left with the School Lobby Receptionist.
+All items should be left on the cart outside of the School Lobby.
 The receptionist will make arrangements to have the items delivered to your child.